vmware-archive/vsphere-storage-for-docker/docs/external/index.md

 VDVS abstracts underlying enterprise class storage and makes it available as docker volumes to a cluster of hosts running in vSphere environment

-## vFile volume plugin for Docker
+## vSphere Shared Storage for Docker volume plugin

-vFile volume plugin for Docker provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as VDVS. vFile allows users to utilize vFile volumes with no extra configuration effort.
-The user experience of vFile volumes is the same as any other type of docker volumes.
+vSphere Shared Storage for Docker volume plugin(VSSD) provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as VDVS.
+VSSD allows users to utilize VSSD volumes with no extra configuration effort.
+The user experience of VSSD volumes is the same as any other type of docker volumes.
-Furthermore, vFile volume plugin comes with high availability, scalability, and load balancing support.
+Furthermore, VSSD volume plugin comes with high availability, scalability, and load balancing support.

-Same as VDVS, vFile volume plugin is also integrated with [Docker Volume Plugin framework](https://docs.docker.com/engine/extend/plugins_volume/).
+Same as VDVS, VSSD volume plugin is also integrated with [Docker Volume Plugin framework](https://docs.docker.com/engine/extend/plugins_volume/).

-More details about the usage of vFile can be found at [vFile userguide](http://vmware.github.io/vsphere-storage-for-docker/documentation/vfile-plugin.html).
+More details about the usage of VSSD can be found at [VSSD userguide](http://vmware.github.io/vsphere-storage-for-docker/documentation/vssd-plugin.html).

 ## Documentation Version